-But there are also plenty of activities that can be enjoyed by anyone, including a shy and boring straight-edge like myself.
-And if you choose to do these without an alcoholic beverage in hand, you won’t be alone – a portion of the local population stays away from drugs and alcohol for religious reasons.
-(The college student in our host family has never even tasted beer.)
+But there are also plenty of activities that can be enjoyed by anyone, including a shy straight-edge like myself.
+And if you choose to do these without an alcoholic beverage in hand, you won’t be alone.
+A portion of the local population stays away from drugs and alcohol for religious reasons.
+The college student in our host family has never even tasted beer!

 1. Eat your heart out

 The touristy sprawl along the lakeshore is like a different world from the rest of San Pedro.
-While I’m not sure how I feel about this segregation, I have to admit that the variety of restaurants to soothe the gringo palette is impressive.
+While I’m not sure how I feel about this segregation, I have to admit that the variety of restaurants to soothe foreign palettes is impressive.
 We also found no shortage of vegetarian options.

 While the prices are high for the area, a meal with drinks usually came out to $7 for the two of us – a fraction of what the same quality would have cost at home.